lee-jian-hui/tts-system/WRITEUP.md

   - For `wav`/`mp3`, it monitors the stream, then fetches a full file via an HTTP endpoint and plays it with a standard `<audio>` element.

 This layout keeps the gateway logic concentrated in a small number of services, while the frontend is responsible for user experience and basic metrics display (bytes, latency, dropped frames).

+The front end is meant to be designed to be simple while the back end is meant to be designed to be as complex as the assignment needs it to be while keeping it extensible for future enhancements

 ## 3. Key Design Choices